-The colour code is a combination of the colour rendering index (CRI) and the colour temperature (K).
-The first number refers to the CRI (1 = very poor colour rendering, 9 = maximum accuracy).
-The second and third numbers refer to the colour temperature.
-For example, a light with a colour code of 830 has very good colour rendering and produces a warm white light.
+The colour code is a combination of colour rendering (CRI) and light colour (Kelvin).
+The first number indicates the colour rendering (1 = very poor colour rendering, 9 = maximum colour fastness).
+The second and third number contains the light colour.
+Example: the colour code 830 consists of good colour rendering (8) and warm white light (3000K).

 Dimmable bulbs work in combination with a dimmer switch and allow you to determine the desired light output.
 Dimming also provides energy saving potential because less power is required when the lamp is producing less light.

 Light colour is also known as colour temperature and is expressed in Kelvin (K).
 You can choose from:

 Extra warm white (1700K - 2700K).
 Atmospheric light.
 For places with a relaxing character.